ENVIRONMENTAL RISKS AND OPPORTUNITIES

 Although risks and opportunities need to be determined and addressed, there is no requirement for formal risk management or a documented risk management process. it is up to the organization to select the method it will use to determine, its. risks and opportunities.
 The method may involve a simple qualitative process or a full quantitative assessment depending on the context in which the organization operates.
 The risks and opportunities identified are inputs for planning actions and for establishing the environmental objectives.

 To conform to the ISO 14001 standard, an organization simply needs to be able to show that it considered the nexus factors listed above when it made its EMS risk determinations.
 Just as the determination of the organization’s context, its aspects, and its compliance obligations are inputs into its determination of risks and opportunities, the determination of risks and opportunities is input into other EMS processes.
 The requirements in clause 6.1.1 are expressly linked to the additional planning requirements in clause 6.1.4.
 The planning requirements are then linked to operational control requirements in clause 8.1.
 Taken together, these clauses require the organization to plan and then take action to address the risks and opportunities that have been identified.
 In other words, clause 6.1.1 requires a risk determination; clause 6.1.4 requires the development of risk action plans, and clause 8.1 requires that these risk action plans be implemented.
 ISO 14001:2015 also requires that organizations check whether the management system processes they have established to address risk are effective.
 Clause 6.1.4 requires the organization to plan how it will evaluate the effectiveness of the actions taken to address risk.
 Clause 8.1 requires the organization to establish operating criteria for its risk control processes.
 Clause 9.1.1 requires the organization to monitor, measure, analyze, and evaluate its environmental performance.
-In summary, the plan-do-check-act (PDCA) focuses on addressing significant aspects that were embedded in ISO 14001:2004 now applies to environmental risks and opportunities as well.
+In summary, the plan-do-check-act (PDCA) focuses on addressing significant aspects that were embedded in ISO 14001:2004 now apply to environmental risks and opportunities as well.
 Assessing risk and opportunity within an EMS is of crucial importance, with prevention being better than cure in environmental terms, where there is often no way of repairing the damage an incident does after the occurrence.
 Having a team that is focused on risk and prevention can go a long way towards mitigating environmental risk, but only supported by the correct processes within the EMS.
 Ensure compliance terms are always met and a great portion of risk will be reduced.
 Ensure that all risk assessments are recorded, actioned, measured, and improvement action is taken.
 Make risk and opportunity a staple of the mindset of the team.
 A team that is focused on risk and opportunity is a team that can preside over continual improvement, and that result will be of benefit to your organization and the EMS.

 It’s tempting to want to capitalize on or mitigate all possible opportunities and risks identified, but by doing so the most important will lack the attention they require – a risk assessment process is therefore required.
 Under ISO 14001: 2015, organizations are free to choose the process used to assess the risks and opportunities that need to be addressed.
 The standard just requires that there is an approach in place to address risks and opportunities in order to ensure a successful EMS and that the intended outcomes of the EMS are achieved – with unintended effects either avoided or reduced.